njvanas/Blog/_posts/2025-09-15-az900-certification-journey.md

 > This certification journey taught me that cloud computing isn't just about technology—it's about transforming how businesses operate, scale, and innovate.
 The AZ-900 provides a solid foundation for understanding not just what Azure can do, but why and when to use it.

-The 30-day timeline was aggressive but achievable with focused effort and the right resources.
+The 30-day timeline allowed me to formalize my existing Azure knowledge and fill in gaps around governance, compliance, and cost management.
 Microsoft Learn proved to be comprehensive and perfectly aligned with the exam objectives.
-The key was shifting from memorization to understanding the business context and practical applications of each service.
+The key was connecting my practical experience to the formal concepts and business context that the certification covers.

-Most importantly, I learned that certification is just the beginning.
-The real value comes from applying these concepts in real-world scenarios and continuing to build on this foundation with more advanced certifications and hands-on experience.
+Most importantly, I learned that certification validates and structures existing knowledge while highlighting areas for deeper study.
+Having worked with Azure daily, the certification process helped me understand the broader business context and governance aspects that complement hands-on technical skills.

-The journey from zero Azure knowledge to certified professional was challenging but incredibly rewarding.
-It opened up new career opportunities and provided the confidence to architect cloud solutions for complex business requirements.
+The journey from practical Azure experience to formal certification was valuable for career advancement and provided structured knowledge around areas I hadn't explored deeply in my day-to-day work, particularly around compliance, governance, and cost optimization strategies.

 Next stop: AZ-104 Azure Administrator certification! 🚀